946336/calc/README.md

     The error messages choose to be less mathematically helpful in favor of being helpful for the dev (me) in debugging
   </li>
 </ul>

+Use included makefile to compile, but beware!
+For reasons unknown to my rational self, the executable is called `m'lady`.
+The makefile does have a target `calc` that is probably a more reasonable default target.

+The `compile.sh` script aggregates all the source files into a single source file before compiling the program.
+You can use this instead if you like.